Security Deposits for Room Rentals in Los Angeles: What to Expect

 When Do You Get the Deposit Back?

-After you move out:
+After moving out:

 -